DanielE-J/Pancake-palace/README.md

 ### User Requirements and Expectations

-* A simple and intuitive navigation system
+* A simple and easy navigation system
 * Quickly and easily find relevant information
 * Links and functions that work as expected
 * Accessibility